-We expect the initial public offering price will be between \$15.00 and \$18.00 per common share.
+The initial public offering price is \$16.00 per common share.
 Currently, no public market exists for our common shares.
-We have applied to have our common shares listed on the New York Stock Exchange ("NYSE") under the symbol "TTAM."
+Our common shares have been approved for listing on the New York Stock Exchange ("NYSE") under the symbol "TTAM."

 The selling shareholder has granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to an additional 3,600,000 common shares from the selling shareholder at the initial public offering price less the underwriting discounts and commissions.